-6. Try thinking of questions or problems never solved in the original story and then thinking of your own viable solutions.
+6. Try thinking of questions or problems never solved in the original story and then thinking of your own viable solutions for your fan fiction.

 Successful shows, comics, and books, often do not give all of the answers.
 They leave a loose end or two regarding a story.
 In “Avatar the Last Airbender”, we never find out in the show what happened to Zuko’s mother.
-In “Hey Arnold”, we never found out how the titular character ended up with his grandparents, at least not in detail.
-In the Harry Potter series, we are never outright told how literal the tale of the Three Peverell Brothers was, what happened in McGonagal’s past, or the full history of the Veil (among many other details).
+Also on Nickelodeon, in the “Hey Arnold” series, we never found out what happened to the titular character’s parents, at least not in detail.
+In Harry Potter, J.K.
+Rowling never outright tells us the actual literal-ness of the tale of the Three Peverell Brothers.
+Nor are we told what happened in McGonagal’s past, or the full history of the Veil (among many other details).
 This technique, used by a variety of authors, of not fully outlining every aspect of a story in many ways allows for audiences and readers to become involved in the story themselves through their own speculation and thus enhances emotional investment.

 Add in the internet and you’ve given speculators easy ways to connect, collaborate, and argue over what is the ‘most likely’ scenario for these unresolved plot threads.

 Furthermore, you can read the debates themselves!
-You can decide if something already said by someone else in a debate makes sense to you or you can come up with your own tweaks and insights on theories already out there.
+You can decide if something already said by someone else in a debate makes sense to you.
+Or you can come up with your own tweaks and insights on theories already out there.
 After that, you can use those ideas to create your own story of events which allude to why that version of the story makes sense.
-While that means that you will likely need to be convincing with your version of how the story unfolds, it still gives you an audience almost immediately as well as an immediate kick off for a story idea.
+That means that you will likely need to be convincing with your version of how the story unfolds.
+But it still gives you an audience almost immediately as well as an immediate kick off for a story idea.

-Maybe the solution or story you come up with isn’t ‘completely original’, but again, remember that there are really only seven stories in the world and your voice is what makes it different.
-Whether your story line has been talked or debated over before or not, it doesn’t really matter – your unique spin on things is what does.
+Maybe the solution or story you come up with isn’t ‘completely original’.
+But again, remember that there are really only seven stories in the world and your voice is what makes it different.
+Whether your story line was talked or debated over before or not, it doesn’t really matter.
+Your unique spin on things is what does.
 So use speculations as a starting point and see if it will lead you to your own conclusions and own tales to tell.
 You might find a surprising number of twists in your own mind as you continue to wander down the writer’s path from those initial fan speculations.

 7. Don’t write a “Fan Fiction”.
 Write a Story.